 In India, Vamadeva’s translations and interpretations of the ancient Vedic teachings have been acclaimed in both spiritual and scholarly circles.
-He has worked extensively teaching, writing, lecturing, conducting research and helping establish schools and associations in related Vedic fields over the last more than three decades.
+He has worked extensively teaching, writing, lecturing, conducting research and helping establish schools and associations in related Vedic fields worldwide over the last three decades.

 Vamadeva sees his role as a “Vedic educator” helping to revive Vedic knowledge in an interdisciplinary approach for the planetary age.
-He regards himself as a translator to help empower people to use Vedic systems to enhance their lives and aid in their greater Self-realization.
+He regards himself as a translator to help empower people to use Vedic systems to d aid in their greater Self-realization.

-Phillip Goldberg in his popular book American Veda (page 223) recognizes Vamadeva (David Frawley) as one of the main acharyas of Vedanta-Yoga in the West today, as well as noting his influence in India as a Vedacharya.
-Note various comments about his work below.
+Phillip Goldberg in his popular book American Veda (page 223) recognizes Vamadeva (Dr. David Frawley) as one of the main “acharya”s of Vedanta-Yoga in the West today, as well as noting his influence in India as a Vedacharya.
+Note comments about his work below.